SzopaTatyJarka/nnsvs-polish-support/README.md

 Files for Polish NNSVS dataset creation

 The repo contains HED and .table files required for NNSVS to support training and using Polish.
-The phoneme set is based on Fyń's Arpabet which mimics the way the language is written, as well as some additional phonemes to cover lesser appearing sounds in the language.
+The phoneme set is based on Fyń's Alphasing which mimics the way the language is written, as well as some additional phonemes to cover lesser appearing sounds in the language.
-The estimated amount of audio required for a high-quality result is 2-3 hours without silences.
+The estimated amount of audio required for a high-quality result is 1-2 hours without silences.

 *Model showcase using our Polish NNSVS library [Albert](https://github.com/SzopaTatyJarka/polish-nnsvs-voicebank-albert)*